British Political Parties Being Dragged Down The Rabbit Hole

 The group said the last month had seen weekly incidents of Islamophobia from Conservative representatives and candidates.
 Baroness Warsi told Sky News the issue was a long-running one for the Tories and “was an issue for us long before the issue of anti-Semitism within the Labour Party became public”.
 She said: “I’ve raised this issue with successive chairman, I’ve raised the matter informally, I’ve raised it formally, I’ve had meetings about it, I’ve even written to the prime minister.

-The other bottle of poison comes from Jonathan Arkush, attacking the Labour Party and in particular Jeremy Corbyn branding it antisemitic, he says.
+This comes from Jonathan Arkush, who in attacking the Labour Party and in particular Jeremy Corbyn has branded it antisemitic.

 Jonathan Arkush, the outgoing president of the board of deputies, said Corbyn “has views which are antisemitic, and he has problematic views”.
 He also criticised the Archbishop of Canterbury, Justin Welby, who should have had a “stronger, clearer voice” in support of the Jewish community, he said.